- Departments H - W

 - Education Programs

 - Schools on Safari Field Trip Packages

 Our 2023 Schools on Safari field trip program is filled to capacity!
 All new reservation requests will be considered as wait list and contacted only if a cancellation makes space available.
 Schools without a Schools on Safari Field Trip Package reservation are welcome to visit the zoo on their own.
 Please see the general field trip information page for info, or contact our Group Sales team at 765-807-1542 or email@example.com for group admission invoicing options.

 Take your class on a field trip they are sure to love!
 Schools on Safari field trip packages are available late April through the month of May.

 Your 2023 Schools on Safari package may include:

 • Self-guided, self-paced tour of the Zoo’s educational exhibits, including the Wallaby Walkabout and Otter Creek

-•Admission to the Zoo for all students, teachers and chaperones is free
+•Admission to the Zoo for all participating students and teachers is included in your fee

 Duration: 30-minute presentation + as much time as you need for your self-guided tour

 Your live animal presentation will feature up to 3 of the Zoo’s amazing Animal Ambassadors.
-Participants are encouraged, but never required, to touch the animals whenever it is safe and appropriate.
-Due to the volume of presentations that take place during this busy season, special requests for animal appearances are not permitted.
+Students are encouraged, but never required, to touch the animals whenever it is safe and appropriate.
+Due to the volume of presentations that take place during this busy season, we are unable to take special requests for specific animal appearances.
 Each presentation group may see a different set of animals.